fduTristin/Database-System/notes/chap3.md

     R.account_number = account.account_number and
     account.branch_name = 'Perryridge')

-    //Find all customers who have at least two accounts at the Perryridge branch. select distinct T.customer_name
+    --Find all customers who have at least two accounts at the Perryridge branch. select distinct T.customer_name
     from depositor T
     where not unique(